Alethio/ethstats-cli/README.md

 The app is configured by default to connect to the Ethereum node on your local host (http://localhost:8545).
 To connect to a node running on a different host see `--client-url` under [CLI Options](#cli-options).

+The server that is connecting to by default is the one deployed for the Ethereum `mainnet`.
+For sending stats for a different network see the `--net` flag under [CLI Options](#cli-options).
+Changing the network requires a new registration of the node.
+This is required because based on the network you specify at registration time the stats will be sent to a different server.
+Each server has its own nodes/secretKeys.
+A new registration is possible if the [config file](#config-file) is deleted.

 IMPORTANT: To be able to extract all statistics from the Ethereum node we recommend running the app on the same host.
 The usage information about the node like cpu and memory load cannot be extracted if on a different host.

 ## Register node